 The new element was created at the Joint Institute for Nuclear Research in a machine called a cyclotron.
 A cyclotron may sound like a roller coaster — and for atoms, it is a wild ride.
-A cyclotron smashes together different kinds of elements at super-high speeds, and scientists watch to see what happens just after the crash.
+A cyclotron smashes together different kinds of elements at super-high speeds.
+Scientists then watch to see what happens just after the crash.

-In this case, the scientists used a cyclotron to bombard atoms of berkelium with atoms of calcium.
-Specifically, an isotope, or variation, of berkelium (berkelium-249) was bombarded with an isotope of calcium, calcium-48.
-The calcium isotope had 28 neutrons compared with calcium’s usual 20.
-Add that to the usual 20 protons in calcium, and you have calcium-48.
+Here, the scientists used a cyclotron to bombard atoms of berkelium with atoms of calcium.
+They started with an isotope, or variation, of berkelium (berkelium-249).
+Then they collided it with an isotope of calcium, calcium-48.
+(The calcium isotope had 28 neutrons compared with calcium’s usual 20.
+Add that to the usual 20 protons in calcium, and you have calcium-48.)

-Berkelium is a heavy element that does not occur in nature — it also had to be created in a laboratory.
+Berkelium is a heavy element that does not occur in nature.
+So it also had to be created in a laboratory.
 In fact, berkelium was created in a laboratory in Tennessee, then transported around the world to Russia for this experiment.

-And what an experiment it was: For 150 days, the scientists smashed calcium-48 atoms into berkelium-249 atoms, and at the end of the experiment the team had created exactly six atoms of element 117, according to the Oak Ridge National Laboratory, where some of the other scientists on the project work.
-And for all that work, those six atoms didn’t last very long: After a tiny fraction of a second, they had all decayed.
+And what an experiment it was: For 150 days, the scientists smashed calcium-48 atoms into berkelium-249 atoms.
+The experiment yielded exactly six atoms of element 117, reported scientists at Oak Ridge National Laboratory.
+That's the Tennessee lab where some of the other scientists on this project work.
+Those six atoms didn’t last very long: After a tiny fraction of a second, all had decayed.

-A heavy atom decays when its nucleus breaks apart, and the heavy atom breaks down into smaller atoms, each having fewer protons in their nuclei than were in the original hefty atom.
+A heavy atom decays when its nucleus breaks apart.
+What results are smaller atoms.
+These have fewer protons in their nuclei than were in the original hefty atom.

-It may seem like the researchers went through a lot of work for six rare atoms that quickly vanished, but the scientists are excited.
-They’ve been looking for element 117 for some time — both elements 116 and 118 have already been made in a laboratory, but until now no one had seen element 117.
+It may seem like the researchers went through a lot of work for six rare atoms that quickly vanished.
+Yet it remains a triumph.
+Physicists had been looking for element 117 for a long time.
+Although both elements 116 and 118 had already been made in a laboratory, element 117 had remained elusive.

-Almost all heavy elements decay quickly, but scientists are excited because superheavy elements such as 116, 117 and 118 don’t vanish as quickly as other superheavies.
-Scientists have been hoping to find a group of these atoms together.
+Almost all heavy elements decay quickly.
+Still, scientists are excited because superheavy elements such as 116, 117 and 118 don’t vanish as quickly as other superheavies.
+Scientists had been hoping to find a group of these atoms together.
 Such a group would be a step toward finding an “island of stability” on the Periodic Table, and element 117 may be part of the group.

 Witze, Alexandra.
 2010.
 “Superheavy element 117 makes debut,” Science News, April 24. http://www.sciencenews.org/view/generic/id/57964/title/BREAKING_NEWS_Sup...